-Foreign exchange students who want to attend Wilson must be affiliated with a hosting organization that has been pre-approved by PPS.
+Foreign exchange students who want to attend Ida B. Wells must be affiliated with a hosting organization that has been pre-approved by PPS.
 Hosting organizations seeking approval must contact PPS Enrollment and Transfer.
-The following are hosting organizations that are approved to send students to Wilson.
+The following are hosting organizations that are approved to send students to Ida B. Wells.
 If you are interested in hosting, please contact the organizations below.

 Rotary Club of Portland Youth Exchange Program

 The Rotary Club of Portland Youth Exchange Program sponsors four international students at Portland Public Schools.
 Currently we are looking for Families to Host during the 2020 - 21 school year.
 Hosting an exchange student is a fun and enriching experience for the entire family.
 The Rotary Club also sponsors long term (school year) and short term (over the summer) exchange experiences for Wilson students.
 An informational meeting will be held in April for freshman and sophomores interested in being exchange students during their junior or senior years.
 More information at: https://rotarypdx.org/programs/youth-programs/youth-exchange.
 Or contact David Noall, (Wilson Class of ’63) at firstname.lastname@example.org or voicemail at 503 349 3133.

 Foreign Links Around the Globe

 Are you interested in new experiences for your family?
 Do you want to cultivate new international friendships?
 Consider becoming a host family for the 2019-2020 PPS school year with Foreign Links Around the Globe.
 Contact Patricia Rimmer (email@example.com; 503-740-2754) for more information.